 One of the most effective ways to gather evidence is to file a lawsuit.
 Your lawyer can then use the discovery process to demand evidence from the defendant and third parties.
 If the defendant refuses, you can seek a court order.

-You might, for example, seek the truck’s “black box” to prove how fast the truck was traveling at the time of the accident, or you might seek the driver’s cell phone records.
+You might, for example, seek the truck’s “black box” to prove how fast the truck was traveling at the time of the accident.
+Likewise, you might seek the driver’s cell phone records to see if they were on the phone when you were hit by the semi truck.

 Prove That the Truck Driver Was Negligent